TM Forum's Collaboration Program is a "Virtual Research and Development Consortium"

 This web page gives a high level overview of the collaborative lifecycle; more detail can be found in the process definitions

-To successfully launch a new project requires committed support from multiple members, so most projects begin as an Interest Group in the online Community, building the momentum and commitment levels required to kick off a successful project.
+To successfully launch a new project requires committed support from multiple members, so most projects begin as a Discussion Group or Community in the online Community, building the momentum and commitment levels required to kick off a successful project.

-Interest Groups are also formed by communities of users of TM Forum collaborative products, and can be used to share experiences, discuss best practice, explore new ideas etc.
+Discussion Groups & Communities are also formed by communities of users of TM Forum collaborative products, and can be used to share experiences, discuss best practice, explore new ideas etc.

-Any member of the TM Forum or Forum staff may propose a new Interest Group.
+Any member of the TM Forum or Forum staff may propose a new Discussion Group or Community.

-The best way of establishing an interest group is to request a new Community to be established on the Collaboration Community Environment.
+The best way of establishing a discussion group is to request a new Community to be established on the Collaboration Community Environment.

 If the proposed new community has a clear statement of focus, and is not substantively overlapping or in conflict with other communities, the new community will be established and will be promoted to TM Forum Members in the next edition of our email newsletter in order to solicit further participation.

-The Interest Group on the Community Environment allows members to interact, contribute and share information, identify common needs and goals, etc. within a safe anti-trust and protected intellectual property environment.
+The Discussion Group on the Community Environment allows members to interact, contribute and share information, identify common needs and goals, etc. within a safe anti-trust and protected intellectual property environment.

 When there is a clear need to collaboratively produce deliverables that are useful to the industry (or to make modifications to an existing deliverable), and there is commitment from members to put adequate resources into the project in order to achieve success in a defined timeframe, then a Project Charter is required.